 Dr. Robert Jackson, the first long-term headmaster of The Heights, wrote the following note on “almsgiving” during his tenure.
-Known for being able to convey grand ideas in few words, this note is a continual source of insight.
+Known for conveying grand ideas in few words, this note is a continual source of insight.

 A constructive way to examine the role of this important dimension of supernatural charity is to follow the scheme developed by the Holy Father in his analysis of work in his recent encyclical (Laborem Exercens).
 Essentially he makes the important distinction between the results achieved by work and the growth in dignity of the worker producing the results.
 The whole point of the encyclical is that the second aspect of work far outweighs the former – at the end of the day each of us has to ask ourselves “Has my work today made me a better man?” and not the usual question “What did I get done today?”